gatomod/rain/README.md

 ## Getting started
 To start using Rain you need to install certain programs and build it.
 ### Configuration
-Before build Rain, you need to configure two files in repository: `client.json` and `server.toml`
+Before build Rain, you need to configure `server.toml`

 - In `server.toml` set the port and the file limit (in bytes)
 ```toml